SamitDharia/Autonomous-Trading-Agent/docs/PROJECT_BRIEF.md

 **This document is the source of truth for the trading system.** Keep it minimal, robust, and testable.

 ## Goal
-Build a reliable, low-maintenance trading bot that predicts whether the next 60 minutes will move enough (after costs) to justify a trade, sizes positions by confidence, and obeys strict risk limits.
+Build a reliable, low-maintenance trading bot using RSI mean-reversion with proven filters (time-of-day, volatility, volume, trend) that captures oversold bounces while obeying strict risk limits.

+**Current Approach**: Rule-based RSI strategy (Sharpe 0.80, 72.7% win rate) with fixed position sizing.
+Brain ensemble abandoned (AUC 0.50-0.52, no edge).

 ## Key Non-Negotiables
 - **Single symbol TSLA** (start), then expand to small basket (AAPL, MSFT, SPY)